 Dervate’s northern forests were mostly birch and maple trees, with the occasional old growth giant of an oak, hickory, or walnut rising above and casting a deep island of shadow over the woods.
 The underbrush was sparse, which made it easy to send outriders to watch the ways and apprehend early any signs of trouble, and it only grew sparser, along with the trees, as the forest began to bleed into steppes in the northernmost reaches.
 The starfall site was centered east-west in Dervate Province, and only a two days’ ride from the border with the Unclaimed Territories.
 The whole position felt exposed to Vere, despite the comfortable warmth of the forest and its verdant greenery.
 Or perhaps that was why it felt so exposed – the setting seemed like one for a holiday, and yet he knew there was danger, even if it had not yet arrived.

-Not ignoring these signs, but neither changing his course, Vere followed along the swath of destruction until he and his group reined in and halted, those in the front now able to stare down into the crater formed by the starfall.
-Because of the embankment of soil that had been thrown up by the impact, it was difficult to tell how deep the crater really was, but the slope was relatively shallow, and a glint as of metal could be seen at the very center.
-In the sunlight, it seemed positively to shine with a light of its own, as if the star had not quite perished during its concussive collision.
+Not ignoring these signs, but neither changing his course, Vere followed along the swath of destruction as if it were a road in enemy territory until he and his group reined in, those in the front now able to stare down into the crater formed by the starfall.
+Because of the embankment of soil that had been thrown up by the impact, it was difficult to tell how deep the crater really was, but the slope was shallow, and a glint as of metal could be seen at the very center.
+In the sunlight, it seemed to shine with a light of its own, as if the star had not quite perished during its concussive entrance.
 Several of the scholars made to ride immediately down into the crater, but Vere forestalled them.

 “Smell like sulfur, concentrated below knee-height, and the ground is heated unevenly.
 There are bright pieces of stone or metal that seem to have retained far more heat than the rest of the ground.
 Possibly parts of the star that broke off on impact?”